Yasmineral/wordball/README.md

 # ⚽️ 🏀 🏈 ⚾️ 🎱 WORDBALL 🎱 ⚾️ 🏈 🏀 ⚽️
 WORDBALL is a physics based word-game where you throw letter balls into a score-hole or a word-hole.
 Letter balls you throw into a score-hole give you *skill points*.
 Letter balls you throw into a word-hole are used to create words which give you *smart points*.
-Test your 🧠 and your 🎯 with WORDBALL!
+Test your 🧠 and your 🎯with WORDBALL!

 ### WORDBALL WAS CREATED BY:
 - https://github.com/jmhc22